Find an Agent

 You Could Earn More on Your Investment

 If you haven’t owned your house long enough to make a profit on your sale, or if you expect the market to improve in the future, co-owning allows you to wait until there’s a better opportunity to sell.
-Or maybe you want to hold onto the house as a rental property that you can both draw passive income from.
+Or maybe you want to hold onto the house as a rental property that you both can draw passive income from.

 Cons of Co-Owning a House After Divorce